• About

 For the full recipe, check out the video below.

 1. To prepare protein-rich hummus dip, you need cooked chickpeas.
-If using store-bought chickpeas you can skip the next step (2).
+If you use store-bought chickpeas, skip this step and proceed to step 2.

-3. To a pan, add olive oil and butter.
+3. Add olive oil and butter to a frying pan.
 Fry raw garlic and dried crushed mint leaves for 2 minutes on low heat.

 Pan with oil, garlic, and mint.